 General and Administrative Expenses: General and administrative expenses increased by 3.4%, or \$1.3 million, from \$38.6 million during the year ended December 31, 2016 to \$39.9 million during the year ended December 31, 2017.
-The increase is mainly attributable to an increase of \$1.8 million in employee costs and an increase of \$0.7 million in non-cash share-based compensation expense, partially offset by a decrease of \$1.2 million in net foreign exchange losses.
+The increase in general and administrative expenses is mainly attributable to an increase of \$1.8 million in employee costs and an increase of \$0.7 million in non-cash share-based compensation expense, partially offset by a decrease of \$1.2 million in net foreign exchange losses.

 Financial Costs: Financial costs increased by 1.4%, or \$1.9 million, from \$137.3 million during the year ended December 31, 2016 to \$139.2 million during the year ended December 31, 2017.
-The increase is attributable to an increase of \$17.2 million in interest expense on our 8.875% Senior Notes, the increase of \$9.3 million in interest expense on loans mainly due to the increased weighted average debt outstanding and the increased weighted average interest rate and an increase of \$1.5 million in finance lease charges in 2017.
-The above increases were partially offset by (a) a decrease of \$22.7 million in the amortization of deferred loan issuance costs and premium mainly driven by (i) a write-off of \$18.2 million of unamortized loan fees associated with the six legacy facilities that were refinanced by the Legacy Facility Refinancing in July 2016, (ii) a write-off of \$2.1 million of unamortized bond fees and premium as a result of the NOK denominated bond repurchases in June 2016 and June 2017 and (iii) a write-off and accelerated amortization of \$2.2 million due to the termination or scheduled prepayments of certain facilities, (b) a decrease of \$1.8 million in interest expense on the NOK denominated bonds and realized losses on cross currency swaps (on which we apply hedge accounting), (c) a decrease of \$0.9 million in other financial costs and (d) a decrease of \$0.7 million in loss arising upon the repurchase of the NOK denominated bonds at a premium.
-During the year ended December 31, 2017, we had an average of \$2,688.2 million of outstanding indebtedness, with a weighted average interest rate of 3.5%.
+The increase in financial costs is attributable to an increase of \$17.2 million in interest expense on our 8.875% Senior Notes, the increase of \$9.3 million in interest expense on loans mainly due to the increased weighted average debt outstanding and the increased weighted average interest rate and an increase of \$1.5 million in finance lease charges in 2017.
+The above increases were partially offset by (a) a decrease of \$22.7 million in the amortization of deferred loan issuance costs and premium mainly driven by (i) a write-off of \$18.2 million of unamortized loan fees associated with the six legacy facilities that were refinanced by the Legacy Facility Refinancing in July 2016, (ii) a write-off of \$2.1 million of unamortized bond fees and premium as a result of the NOK denominated bond repurchases in June 2016 and June 2017 and (iii) a write-off and accelerated amortization of \$2.2 million due to the termination or scheduled prepayments of certain facilities, (b) a decrease of

+\$1.8 million in interest expense on the NOK denominated bonds and realized losses on CCSs (on which we apply hedge accounting), (c) a decrease of \$0.9 million in other financial costs and (d) a decrease of \$0.7 million in loss arising upon the repurchase of the NOK denominated bonds at a premium.
+During the year ended December 31, 2017, we had an average of \$2,688.2 million of outstanding indebtedness, with a weighted average interest rate of 4.1%, while during the year ended December 31, 2016, we had an average of \$2,452.9 million of outstanding indebtedness, with a weighted average interest rate of 3.5%.
 These weighted average interest rates include interest expense on loans and cash flow hedges and interest expense on bonds and CCSs.

-(Loss)/gain on Swaps: Loss on swaps decreased by 114.9%, or \$15.4 million, from a \$13.4 million loss for the year ended December 31, 2016 to a \$2.0 million gain for the year ended December 31, 2017.
-The decrease is mainly attributable to a decrease of \$19.1 million in loss that was reclassified from equity to the statement of profit or loss (\$17.2 million of which related to the cumulative loss from the period during which the hedges of the interest rate swaps terminated in July 2016 were effective and \$1.2 million of which related to the decrease from the CCS agreements terminations/ modification in June 2016 and June 2017) and a decrease of \$4.3 million in realized loss from derivative financial instruments held for trading, partially offset by a decrease of \$8.0 million in the gain from mark-to-market valuation of our derivative financial instruments carried at fair value through profit or loss.
+(Loss)/gain on Derivatives: Loss on derivatives decreased by 114.9%, or \$15.4 million, from a \$13.4 million loss for the year ended December 31, 2016 to a \$2.0 million gain for the year ended December 31, 2017.
+The decrease in loss on derivatives is mainly attributable to a decrease of \$19.1 million in loss that was reclassified from equity to the statement of profit or loss (\$17.2 million of which related to the cumulative loss from the period during which the hedges of the interest rate swaps terminated in July 2016 were effective and \$1.2 million of which related to the decrease from the CCS agreements terminations/ modification in June 2016 and June 2017) and a decrease of \$4.3 million in realized loss from derivative financial instruments held for trading, partially offset by a decrease of \$8.0 million in the gain from mark-to-market valuation of our derivative financial instruments carried at fair value through profit or loss.